Home » Engineering » mechanical engineering » Different types of Materials used in mechanical engineering and their properties

 3. Specific Gravity-is the ratio of the mass or weight of a solid or a liquid to the mass or weight of an equal volume of water.

-4. Curie Point-is the temperature at which ferromagnetic materials can no longer be magnetized by outside forces.
+4. The Curie point marks the temperature at which ferromagnetic materials lose their ability to become magnetized by external forces.

 5. Refractive index-is the ratio of the velocity of light in vacuum to its velocity in another material.